 If you’ve been charged with a DWI or other criminal charge, you can’t waste any time.
 We offer a confidential, case evaluation to anyone charged with DWI or other criminal case.
 View More

-If you’ve been charged with a crime in Texas, you need an experienced criminal defense attorney to defend your rights and make sure you get the best possible outcome!
+If you’ve been charged with a crime in Texas, you need an experienced Houston criminal defense lawyer to defend your rights and make sure you get the best possible outcome!
 Because every criminal prosecution is unique, every strategy must also be tailored to the particular case and the specific approach that the district attorney decides to take.
 The best defense strategy is one that is rooted in the truth and that places the you in the best possible light.
 That means that the most effective defense strategies occur when you are open and honest with your attorney.

 While there are many effective strategies depending on your case, there are some common successful criminal defensive strategies we can employ on almost any case:

 Under the constitution, a law enforcement officer must have probable cause (or reasonable suspicion) to stop and arrest you.
 That means that if you defense lawyer can show that the police officer who detained you was had no real indication that something illegal was happening, we may be able to successfully get evidence suppressed and dispute the charges against you.
 With this strategy the charges may be dropped and your case dismissed.

 If your case goes to trial, your defense attorney will have the opportunity to cross-examine the arresting officer.
 At this point, the officer’s disciplinary record, training, memory of the events, and other circumstances can come under questioning.
 For example, demonstrating that the arresting officer lacked the training to properly administer a field sobriety test can prove to be an effective defense to a DWI charge.

 Once a defendant is in custody, they have a right to ask for a lawyer.
 If you asked for a lawyer and continued to be questioned by the police, you may have an excellent defense for your case.